ilikeyu/skeleton-sp21/README.md

 ## July 21st

-1. accomplish project0
+###  project0

-2. using a helper method, consider every column one by one.
+1. using a helper method, consider every column one by one.
-3. Still cannot understand what the Side class mean, some linear algebra needed.
+2. Still cannot understand what the Side class mean, some linear algebra needed.
-4. 2048 Game still have bugs, one obvious is that new tile occurs even there is already a tile.
+3. 2048 Game still have bugs, one obvious is that new tile occurs even there is already a tile.
-5. big rain yesterday evening and today afternoon.
+4. big rain yesterday evening and today afternoon.

+### Array list

+1. resizing arrays: System.arraycopy(origin, startPoint, destination, startPoint, length)  --->  mutiply a specific **factor**, instead of plus a number.
+2. **usage rate** = size / item.length.
+3. Generic Item Array: cannot be instantiated --->new GenType[] : (GenType[]) new Object[], ccause a complier warning, just ignore it.
+4. Stop **loitering**: nulling out items, otherwise its address stored in the array can consume a lot space.

+## Inheritance-implementation

+1. **overloading**: same name method using different types of parameter.
+2. **overriding**
+   1. Interface **Hyper**<GeneType>{}, show what hypernym could do (only method names);
+   2. class **Hypo**<GeneType> implements **Hyper**<GeneType>{values, methods}, write your method for each hyponym class in detail.
+   3. subclass(hypo class) override the method; we can only say a method is overloaded.
+   4. have to override all the methods! otherwose will fail to compile.
+   5. @override:
+      1. only a marker; have eact the same signature (parameter type).
+      2. catch typos, make sure subclass method name exact correspond to interface method.
+   6. default method.
+   7. Hyper<PrimitiveType> Item = **new** Hypo<PrimitiveType>();
+      1. item type will be the Hypo class type.
+      2. **Dynamic Type Selection** compile-time type *static type*, during declaration; Run-time type *dynamic type*, during Instantiation. when Dynamic override Static, then **Dynamic** type is uesd instead.
+   8. "Is-a" relationship.